yota-p/crypto-portfolio/README.md

 # crypto-portfolio

 A bot to collect balance from CeFi/DeFi wallets and write to InfluxDB.
-Currently only available for spot wallets.
 Below is example of the dashboard:

 ![Grafana Dashboard 1](image/grafana-dashboard-1.png)
 ![Grafana Dashboard 2](image/grafana-dashboard-2.png)